 The CICS-supplied sample BTS application is a skeleton sales application, consisting of order, credit check, stock check, delivery note, invoice, and payment-not-received-reminder activities.
+You can use the sample as the basis of your own sales application.
+However, before using it in a production environment you must add installation-specific code.

 The user enters an order, and is checked for credit-worthiness.
 If all is well, and the required goods are in stock, a delivery note and invoice are produced.
 A timer is set, to check for payment of the invoice.
 If the timer expires, a reminder is produced and the timer is reset.
-A container is used to keep track of the number of reminders sent.
+A container is used to track the number of reminders sent.
 If payment is received, the timer is canceled and the process completes.

 The sample is implemented as a set of COBOL programs.
-These are supplied, in source code, in the SDFHSAMP library, together with copybooks and BMS maps and mapsets.
+These programs are supplied, in source code, in the SDFHSAMP library, together with copybooks and BMS maps and map sets.
 Resource definitions are in RDO group DFH\$CBTS.

 The sample uses a repository file called DFHBARF.
 RDO group DFH\$BARF contains a definition of DFHBARF.
-For an example of the JCL you could use to create a repository, see Figure 52 on page 112.
+For an example of the JCL you might use to create a repository, see Figure 53 on page 112.